cloudmesh-community/hid-sp18-523/project-report/report.md

 step 2 - On terminal go to project-code folder

-step 3 - Run below command
+step 3 - Run command

 ```
 make service
 ```

-step 4 - Run below command to build docker image by name cloudmeshprediction
+step 4 - Run command to build docker image by name cloudmeshprediction

 ```
 make docker-build
 ```

-step 5 - Run below command to start service.
+step 5 - Run command to start service.
 This will create service endpoint
          and will start the service on local environment

 ```
 make docker-start
 ```

-step 6 - Open new terminal and run below command
+step 6 - Open new terminal and run command

 ```
 curl -H "Content-Type: application/json" http://localhost:8080/cloudmesh/prediction